google-deepmind/xmanager/README.md

      the 'Container Registry'.

 6. Create a staging bucket in us-central1 if you do not already have one.
-This bucket should be used to save experiment artifacts like Tensorflow log files, which can be read by Tensorboard.
+This bucket should be used to save experiment artifacts like TensorFlow log files, which can be read by TensorBoard.
 This bucket may also be used to stage files to build your Docker image if you build your images remotely.

    ```bash